RyanHirsch/potp/README.md

-# Mr. Lang Poem's of the Past
+# Mr. Lang's Poems of the Past

 1. Make it dumerer.
 1. Bank on Failure.